renovatebot/renovate/docs/usage/configuration-options.md

 !!! note
     Renovate can only show release notes from some platforms and some package managers.
     We're planning improvements so that Renovate can show more release notes.
-    Read [issue 14138 on GitHub](https://github.com/renovatebot/renovate/issues/14138) to get a overview of the planned work.
+    Read [issue 14138 on GitHub](https://github.com/renovatebot/renovate/issues/14138) to get an overview of the planned work.

 ## fileMatch